Maple Farm icone erabliere Heating icone chauffage Stainless for All icone erabliere Your Product icone chauffage

 First and foremost, the AirBilo model allows users to choose between different energy sources.
 At its core, the AirBilo harnesses wood as its primary fuel source, tapping into its timeless warmth and eco-responsibility.
 However, its true innovation lies in its bi-energy and tri-energy configurations.
 Through the integration of key components like an electric heating element or a wood pellet hopper, this furnace evolves into a versatile bi-energy option—wood combined with electricity or wood merged with pellets.
 Furthermore, for those seeking the pinnacle of energy diversity, the tri-energy configuration, involving wood, electricity, and pellets, is also available as an option.

-This innovative approach extends to our hot water boilers as well—the LS150, LS450, and LS950 models, which offer the traditional comfort of radiant wood heating, can also integrate an electric heating element at varying power levels, based on individual needs.
+This innovative approach extends to our hot water central boilers as well—the LS150, LS450, and LS950 models, which offer the traditional comfort of radiant wood heating, can also integrate an electric heating element at varying power levels, based on individual needs.
 This fusion of energy sources becomes particularly valuable during extended absences from home.
 The electric element seamlessly assumes the responsibility of temperature regulation, ensuring both energy efficiency and continuous comfort.

 Interestingly, these models adopt a holistic approach to household needs by incorporating features that underscore convenience and enhanced autonomy.
 Take, for instance, the integration of a domestic water coil—an ingenious addition that provides potable hot water to the household.